Work with widget templates

 - Navigate to Design » Widget Templates » Create a template.

-NOTE: The name of your template must start with <type of widget>.
+NOTE: The name of your template must start with the type of widget that it applies to.

 EXAMPLE: If you are creating a template for Login form widget, choose LoginForm (MVC) and start your template name with LoginForm.
 Once you create the new template, you can use it when you open the Login form widget for editing.

 The following example demonstrates how to create new News widget template when you are using the Bootstrap package:

 NOTE: This approach is not supported when using a Hybrid mode page template.
 You must use the approach based on the ~/MVC/Views folder structure, documented in the next paragraph.